 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-0% Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.

-What is the policy to assess good governance practices of the investee companies?
+• What is the policy to assess good governance practices of the investee companies?